ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 algorithm choices.

-Clients retrieve the HPKE configuration from each aggregator by sending an HTTP GET request to `[aggregator]/hpke_config`, where `[aggregator]` is the aggregator's endpoint URL, obtained from the task parameters.
-Clients MAY specify a query parameter `task_id` when sending an HTTP GET request to `[aggregator]/hpke_config?task_id=[task-id]`, where `[task-id]` is the task ID obtained from the task parameters, encoded in Base 64 with URL and filename safe alphabet with no padding, as specified in sections 5 and 3.2 of {{!RFC4648}}.
+Clients retrieve the HPKE configuration from each aggregator by sending an HTTP GET request to `{aggregator}/hpke_config`.
+Clients MAY specify a query parameter `task_id` whose value is the task ID whose HPKE configuration they want.
 If the aggregator does not recognize the task ID, then it MUST abort with error `unrecognizedTask`.

 An aggregator is free to use different HPKE configurations for each task with